BoglarkaToth/sangha-supporter/README.md

 * The application UI used formerly ExtJs 6.0 with Sencha Cmd 6.1.2.15 which is being replaced with React and Redux

 ## Configuration
+Make sure that /config/oauth.yml exist as it is necessary for the SSO login.
+The correct formatting of oauth.yml can be found in /config/initializers/load_oauth_config.rb

 ### Deployment instructions
 Use the deployment script deployme.sh located in the main folder.
 After finishing deployment you will be located in the api_dharmacloud folder where you can lunch the server by *rails s*